pedrolpena/rasdial-wrapper/README.txt

-aspergarria - a test script I made to login to my server cmd         - a script to mimic a single case of windows cmd.exe install.sh  - the rasdial wrapper install script iridium     - a chat script for logging into the iridium dialup gateway options     - option file for pppd ppp-off     - bash script that closes a connection on ppp0 ppp-on      - bash script to start pppd(this should actually not be there,
+aspergarria - a test script I made to login to my server cmd         - a script to mimic a single case of windows cmd.exe install.sh  - the rasdial wrapper install script iridium.tmp - used to create a chat script for logging into the iridium dialup gateway options     - option file for pppd ppp-off     - bash script that closes a connection on ppp0 ppp-on      - bash script to start pppd(this should actually not be there,